stylelint/vscode-stylelint/README.md

 ![screenshot](screenshot.png)

-The extension uses the stylelint library installed in the opened workspace folder.
-If the workspace folder does not provide the stylelint, the extension looks for a global installed stylelint.
+The extension first looks for a copy of stylelint installed in the open workspace folder, then for a globally installed version if it can't find one.
+If it can't find either, the extension uses the version of stylelint bundled with the extension (not recommended).

-If not in the globally installed stylelint, the extension uses the stylelint embedded in the extension.
-(However, using stylelint embedded in the extension is not recommended.)

 ## Installation

-1. Execute `Extensions: Install Extensions` command from [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
+1. Execute the `Extensions: Install Extensions` command from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 2. Type `@id:stylelint.vscode-stylelint` into the search form and install the topmost one.

 Read the [extension installation guide](https://code.visualstudio.com/docs/editor/extension-gallery) for more details.